 If you’re celebrating Halloween in Malaga, the good news is that you’re spoilt for choice when it comes to outfits.
 Plenty of shops in the city centre sell full costumes and accessories so you needn’t be without your witch’s hat, vampire fangs or zombie mask.
 Here’s our pick:

-- Juguetes Carrión – fancy dress for all occasions.
-Calle Nueva 20 and Calle San Juan 33.
+Juguetes Carrión – fancy dress for all occasions.
+Calle Nueva 20.

-- Imaginarium – some great Halloween outfits for children at these traditional toy stores.
+Imaginarium – some great Halloween outfits for children at these traditional toy stores.
 Several branches in Malaga including Vialia and Plaza Mayor.
-See where else to go shopping in Malaga.